hhaji/Deep-Learning/README.md

 ```
 Extra Resources:
 ```
-* [An intuitive guide to Convolutional Neural Networks](https://www.freecodecamp.org/news/an-intuitive-guide-to-convolutional-neural-networks-260c2de0a050/) by  Daphne Cornelisse <br>
+* Blog: [An Intuitive Guide to Convolutional Neural Networks](https://www.freecodecamp.org/news/an-intuitive-guide-to-convolutional-neural-networks-260c2de0a050/) by  Daphne Cornelisse <br>
+* Paper: [A Guide to Convolution Arithmetic for Deep Learning](https://arxiv.org/pdf/1603.07285.pdf) by Vincent Dumoulin and Francesco Visin <br>
 7. ### <a name="SMRARN"></a>Sequence Modeling: Recurrent and Recursive Networks
 * Slide: [Sequence Modeling](https://www.deeplearningbook.org/slides/10_rnn.pdf)  by Ian Goodfellow  <br>
 A presentation summarizing Chapter 10, based directly on the textbook itself.